 I’d like you to read my article on the signs of an abusive relationship too.
-You’ll then be able to discount any elements of control, manipulation and viciousness in your relationship.

 It’s important to understand how the aggression associated with CTE is different from the calculated, abusive behaviour of a controlling, manipulative partner or spouse.
 Of course, there can be an overlap.

 In the case of the former, this article from the Alzheimer’s Association is a great resource to help you handle anger and aggression.

 In the case of the latter, you need the help of one of the organisations listed below my article on the signs of an abusive relationship.